leangjia/blender_docs/manual/editors/graph_editor/fcurves/editing.rst

    :Menu:      :menuselection:`Key --> Jump to keyframes`
    :Hotkey:    :kbd:`Ctrl-G`

-:kbd:`Ctrl-G` places the 2D cursor at the center of the selected keyframes.
+Places the 2D cursor at the center of the selected keyframes.

 .. _bpy.ops.graph.copy:
 .. _bpy.ops.graph.paste: